AlexanderSantos8/probabilistic-nba-predictio/README.md

 # 4. Feed-Forward Neural Network Model

-I independently designed, implemented, trained, and evaluated a feed-forward neural network to capture complex non-linear relationships between NBA team statistics and game outcomes.
+I independently designed, implemented, trained, and evaluated a feed-forward neural network to capture complex non-linear relationships between NBA statistics and game outcomes.

 The neural network architecture was created specifically for this project and includes: